JensenKau/FIT3077/README.md

 Nine men morris game with amazing graphics.

 # Design Rationale
-Please see the FIT3077_Software_Engineering_Architecture_Design_Sprint_Two.pdf for the Design Rationale.
+Please see the docs/sprint 3/FIT3077_Software_Engineering_Architecture_Design_Sprint_Three.pdf  for the Design Rationale.

 # UML
-Please see the UML class diagram in the FIT3077 - UML Class Diagram .pdf or the LucidChart link which can be found in the FIT3077_Software_Engineering_Architecture_Design_Sprint_Two.pdf.
+Please see the UML class diagram in docs/sprint 3/FIT3077 - UML Class Diagram.pdf

 # Tools and Frameworks
 The Framework used is JavaFX with FXML.